brian-arnold/SomaticVarCall/README.md

 - small_exac_common_3.vcf.gz.tbi

+## Additional notes

-Strelka needs a reference genome that has the exact same contigs as those seen in the BAM files (including small contigs).
+Strelka needs a reference genome that has the *exact* same contigs as those seen in the BAM files (including small contigs).
 Extra reference genomes may be found in the resources directory, and the reference `hs37d5.fa` was downloaded from GCP at gs://genomics-public-data/references.